WARC-Security-Unit/Documents/README.md

 # Documents

 # SunToWater-Vlan´s.xlsx
-Excel file organizing all the emplyees by its appropriate vlan
+Excel file organizing all the employees by its appropriate vlan

 # ops-201d WARC-Security-Unit Team Agreement.docx
 Document file about the team's agreements